What is workflow automation?

 The frequency of workflow execution

-Mapping out the workflows in this way is one of the best practices in efficient workflow automation.
+Mapping out workflows in this way is one of the best practices for efficient workflow automation.

-Only when the users of the automated workflows can execute it without a hitch or without much training required can you deem the effort to be sustainable.
+Only when the users of the automated workflows can execute them without a hitch or without much training required can you deem the effort to be sustainable.
 This requires empathy on the part of the team that automates the workflow.
-From a user perspective, you need to consider the following:

 You need to ensure that you answer this question: Does the automated workflow meet all the process requirements?
 This includes the below factors.